July 09, 2020

 With the complexity of your website, your code complexity will also increase.
 With this, it becomes more and more difficult to maintain your JavaScript and CSS code.
 A website made on top of AEM also faces this issue.
 To combat this, AEM provides a cool feature called Client Libraries.

-Client libraries allow us to manage our client-side code including JS and CSS and provide options to debug, minify, merge and gzip the client-side code.
+Client libraries allow us to manage our client-side code including JS and CSS and provide options to debug, minify, merge and GZIP the client-side code.

 /apps/aemtutorials/clientlibs